 # tail opt/slapos/log/slapos-node-software.log -f

-The Frontend will be installed inside a computer partition (see SlapOS system requirements) and will listen on ports 8080 and 4443.
+The Frontend will be installed inside a computer partition and will listen on ports 8080 and 4443.
 As user permissions in Linux systems prevent accessing ports larger than 1024, incoming traffic on public ports 80 and 443 has to be forwarded to the correct ports the Frontend is listening on.

 This can be done using a Firewall with NAT traversal or using Socat.
-We will use Socat, a relay for bidirectional data transfer between two independent data channels.
+Socat is a relay for bidirectional data transfer between two independent data channels.
 Data channels can be files, pipes, devices (terminal or modem, etc.), or sockets (Unix, IP4, IP6 - raw, UDP, TCP), etc. For more information, please refer to the Free Software Directory).

 To install socat, head to your terminal and: